ds7-ds/Model-Airport/Engineering/Software Engineering/Planning/Code Documentation/Python Classes Documentation.md

 '''

-1. When spawned, sends a success message to ModelAirport.js that the program itself is running.
+1. When spawned, sends a success message to ModelAirport.js process that the program itself is running.

-2. Creates an instance of ModelAirportGTC and this starts the model airport.
+2. Creates an instance of ModelAirportATC and this starts the model airport.

-3. Waits for ModelAirportGTC instance to setup completely.
+3. Waits for ModelAirportATC instance to setup completely.
 Robot must be aligned with sensors before operations (next()/next(command)) can begin.

 4. Once setup is complete, if no user input is available for x amount of time, airport runs automatically through next() function.
 If user input is detected, then error checking is done.
 When verified, the next(command) is called.
+If next(command) did not successfully happen, it gets repeatedly called until it is successful.

-4. If the client wants a model airport status, then just call status() and pass the information to ModelAirport.js to send it to the client.
+5. If the client wants a model airport status, then just call status() and pass the information to ModelAirport.js to send it to the client.

-5. Repeat Step 4 and 5 until the model airport time limit is reached.
+6. Repeat Step 4 and 5 until the model airport time limit is reached.
 If time limit is reached, call the end().
 Also, send a end request to the caller program ModelAirport.js.

 '''

 ```

-## ModelAirportGTC.py
+## ModelAirportATC.py

 #### Description

-This program provides GTC operations for ConnectGTC to run the airport in a state by state fashion similar to how debuggers run.
+This program provides ATC operations for ConnectATC instance to run the airport in a state by state fashion.
 There are no time-consuming while loops in any functions and should mostly consist of nested if statements that contain the airport logic.
-Of course, error checking is done to prevent human input errors from causing a catastrophe.

 #### Pseudocode